lingliw/panTool/padocTool/input/articles/virtual-machines/virtual-machines-linux-create-upload-vhd-centos.md

 		exclude=kernel*

-12. Disable the yum module "fastestmirror" by editing the file "/etc/yum/pluginconf.d/fastestmirror.conf", and under `[main]` type the following
+12. Disable the yum module "fastestmirror" by editing the file "/etc/yum/pluginconf.d/fastestmirror.conf", and under `[main]`, type the following:

 		set enabled=0